Indian Ocean Lodge is right on the beach on the south-west side of Praslin Island...

 Medical care: There is a first aid kit kept on the property and for more serious incidents, Praslin Hospital in Baie St. Anne offers health care services 24 hours a day.
 There is an ambulance available, helicopter for emergency transfers to Victoria Hospital on Mahé (no night flights), and medical staff speak French, English and Creole.

-Fire safety: Fire extinguishers are located outside the rooms.
+Fire safety: Fire extinguishers are located outside the rooms, and there is a smoke detector in each room.

 Disabled access: Not Possible

-Money: Currency exchange facilities are available at the hotel reception as well as at nearby banks.
+Money: There is a small safe in each room.
+Currency exchange facilities are available at the hotel reception as well as at nearby banks.